The best life is a God First life

 Faithful Christians in Government

 If politicians were faithful Christians, corruption would not be an issue.
 Lies and Deceit would not be an issue.
-If we love Christ, no matter our role in this world, we keep his commandments.
-Love of God and our neighbors are the two greatest commands.
-The keyword to this statement is “Faithful“- those continuously striving to be Christ-like, to love others as Christ loved us!
+If we love Christ, we keep His commandments, no matter our role in this world.
+Love of God and our neighbors are the two Greatest commands.

 You can’t love two masters, such as greed and God.